 According to the Merck Manual the greatest intensity of a stingray sting’s pain happens within the first 90 minutes of the stingray sting.
 They go on to say that, in most cases, the pain will gradually diminish over 6 to 48 hours but, occasionally the pain can last longer–up to weeks.

 We’re so sorry you were stung and we hope it heals quickly!
-For tips on how to avoid getting stung in the future you can check out our blog post on how to avoid getting stung by a stingray.
+To avoid getting stung in the future, check out our stingray resistant booties on our site, or on amazon!
+Both are backed by our Money Back Guarantee.
+Or read more on how to avoid getting stung by a stingray.